Filed under: Children's Issues, Health Insurance, Health Law, Health Reform, Patient Protection and Affordable Care Act

 As much as I want to honor female players’ pride in their skills and finesse, science should drive the policy decision whether to require girls to wear helmets.
 Research by Nationwide Children’s Hospital in Columbus, Ohio reveals that girls’ lacrosse has the third-highest rate of concussion among female sports, after soccer and basketball, and “its in-game rate is only about 15 percent less than the rougher male version.”
 But what do we know about whether helmets can reduce that risk?
 Not enough.
 Read more

-Filed under: Bioethics, Children, Disparities, Drugs & Medical Devices
+Filed under: Bioethics, Children's Issues, Disparities, Drugs & Devices

 Last week, Bloomberg News ran an interesting article by Trista Kelley about the hurdles that the pharmaceutical company Shire has faced rolling out its blockbuster ADHD drug Vyvanse in Europe.
 The drug was authorized for sale in a number of European countries simultaneously in December 2012, but, as Shire explained in a press release, the company still faced country-by-country negotiations with national pricing and reimbursement authorities.
 Shire received bad news in early September, when Germany’s Institute for Quality and Efficiency in Health Care announced that the company had failed to show that Vyvanse was better than existing treatments.